alexmortali/fifa-data-dashboard/README.md

 The site was tested on Chrome and Safari on multiple devices including iPhone 7, iPad, laptop and desktop.
 On mobile it was clear the original layout didn't work, there was a lot of overflow and it looked messy.
 This was resolved by hiding the side bar and putting each of the pie charts on the own line and extending the container height.
 This new layout makes the website easy to use on mobile and tablet devices.

 HTML Code was put through [W3 HTML Validator](https://validator.w3.org/) which reported missing alt tags from both images and have both been added.
-CSS Code was put through W3 CSS Validator which reported no problems. - https://jigsaw.w3.org/css-validator/ JS Code was put through Esprima: Syntax Validator with no reported problems. - https://esprima.org/demo/validate.html
+CSS Code was put through [W3 CSS Validator](https://jigsaw.w3.org/css-validator/) which reported no problems.
+JS Code was put through [Esprima: Syntax Validator](https://esprima.org/demo/validate.html) with no reported problems.

 # DEPLOYMENT
 The site is deployed directly from the master branch and is hosted using GitHub pages.
 The landing page is correctly named index.html in order for the site to work correctly.

 # CREDITS:
-CONTENT - The data was taken from https://www.kaggle.com/karangadiya/fifa19.
-It has been edited slightly to remove blanks, typos and some of the rows.
+CONTENT - The data was taken from [here.](https://www.kaggle.com/karangadiya/fifa19) It has been edited slightly to remove blanks, typos and some of the rows.
 All content throughout the site was written by me.

-MEDIA - The image of Messi was taken from https://mundoalbiceleste.com/2018/09/24/lionel-messi-fifa-best-argentina-coach/
+MEDIA - The image of Messi was taken from [here](https://mundoalbiceleste.com/2018/09/24/lionel-messi-fifa-best-argentina-coach/)

-ACKNOWLEDGEMENTS - Border line was taken from http://jsfiddle.net/ZTz7Q/
+ACKNOWLEDGEMENTS - Border line was taken from [here](http://jsfiddle.net/ZTz7Q/)